zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_pipes.rst

 or from the pipe's ring buffer.
 Data bytes taken from the ring buffer are delivered in a first in, first out manner.

-When a pipe is unable to deliver the specified minimum number of data bytes the receiving task may choose to wait until they can be delivered.
+When a pipe is unable to deliver the specified minimum number of data bytes, the receiving task may choose to wait until they can be delivered.

-Upon completion of a receive operation a return code is provided to indicate if the receive request was satisfied.
-The receiving task can also read the *bytes read* argument to determine how many data bytes were delivered by the pipe.
+Upon completion of a receive operation, a :dfn:`return code` is provided to indicate whether the receive request was satisfied.
+The receiving task also can read the ``bytes read`` argument attribute to determine how many data bytes were delivered by the pipe.

 Incomplete Receive Requests
 ---------------------------

 Although a pipe endeavors to deliver all desired data bytes when the :option:`_ALL_N` pipe option is specified, it does not guarantee that the data bytes will be delivered in an "all or nothing" manner.
-If the pipe is able to deliver at least one data byte it returns :option:`RC_INCOMPLETE` to notify the receiving task that its request was not fully satisfied; if the pipe is unable to deliver any data bytes it returns :option:`RC_FAIL`.
+When the pipe is able to deliver at least one data byte, it returns :option:`RC_INCOMPLETE` to notify the receiving task that its request was not fully satisfied.
+When the pipe is unable to deliver any data bytes, it returns :option:`RC_FAIL`.

-An example of a situation that can result in an incomplete receive is a time limited recieve request through an unbuffered pipe.
-If the sending task sends fewer than the desired number of data bytes, and then the receive operation times out before the sending task attempts to send the remainder, an incomplete receive occurs.
+An example of a situation that can result in an incomplete receive is a time-limited receive request through an unbuffered pipe.
+If the sending task sends fewer than the desired number of data bytes, and the receive operation times out before the sending task attempts to send the remainder, an incomplete receive occurs.